catalpaaa/DeMansia/README.md

 ## Pretrained Models

-These models were trained on the [ImageNet-1k dataset](https://www.image-net.org/challenges/LSVRC/2012/2012-downloads.php) using a single RTX A6000 during our experiments.
+These models were trained on the [ImageNet-1k dataset](https://www.image-net.org/challenges/LSVRC/2012/2012-downloads.php) using a single RTX 6000 Ada during our experiments.

 Currently, only DeMansia Tiny is available.
 We will release more models as opportunities arise.